NSAPH-Data-Processing/parsing-cms/README.md

 ## Exploring `dorieh` functionality

 The root of the `dorieh` python package is not the root of the [`dorieh` GitHub repo](https://github.com/NSAPH-Data-Platform/dorieh/tree/main), but rather `dorieh/src/python/dorieh`.
-You can find all
+There is good documentation and explanations for things on [PyPi](https://foromeplatform.github.io/dorieh/), but you can also look through the root of the [python package on GitHub](https://github.com/NSAPH-Data-Platform/dorieh/tree/main/src/python/dorieh) to get a better idea for how things are working under the hood.